beegee-tokyo/Hummingbird-Blues-Gateway/README.md

 ----

+While WisBlock is usually associated with _**LoRa**_ and _**LoRaWAN**_, this time we are diving into the cellular data transmission using the Blues.IO Notecard.
+To make it more interesting, we are mixing LoRa P2P communication and cellular communication into one project.

 # Overview
 When I got a [Blues Notecard](https://blues.io/products/notecard/) for some testing, the first thing was of course to connect it to the WisBlock modules.
 After some initial testing like connecting the Notecard to my cellular provider and sending some sensor data, I was hungry for more.